I would like to thank Doc Neeson for approving my site.

 The Brewster Brothers issued EP Any Day Live by Blue Tongue Records, a four-track limited edition.
 Featuring Jim Conway (harmonica) and Paul Robert Burton (stand up bass and percussion) recorded live Balmain Unity Hall Hotel, Sydney 2003.

-It showed the Brothers in a state of transition, with covers from Dylan and Ry Cooder, plus two very strong originals that gave an indication of their new direction.
+It showed the Brothers in a state of transition, with covers from Dylan and Ry Cooder, plus two very strong originals that indicated their new direction.
 Brent Eccles attended Famous for Sixteen Minutes in New Zealand.

 Los Angeles Hard Rockers L.A.
 Guns cut a rendition of “Marseilles” from their album Rip The Covers Of was released with Shrapnel Records on 27 April 2004.

-The Angels performed for Pete Wells Rock ’n’ Roll Outlaw Benefit Show was released on 7 September 2005 was held at the Enmore Theatre.
+The Angels Band performed for Pete Wells Rock ‘n’ Roll Outlaw Benefit Show on 07 September 2005 was held at the Enmore Theatre.
 Featuring Rose Tattoo, Billy Thorpe (MD), Diesel, Jon Stevens with Noiseworks, Tim Gaze (Tamam Shud / Ariel), Dave Tice (Buffalo), Chris Turner (Buffalo), Tim Rogers, Killing Heidi, Ian Moss, The Radiators and Sarah McLeod with more announcements to be made.

-The Brewster Brothers issued first self-titled debut album Shadows Fall was released on 5 August 2006 with MGM Distribution.
+The Brewster Brothers issued first self-titled debut album Shadows Fall, on 05 August 2006 with MGM Distribution.
 Is a stunning self-produced and grows.
 John and Rick (of The Angels) have delivered a work that by years end should be on any self-respecting Australian top 10 “album of the year” list.
 Defining work by genuine blue bloods of the Australian music industry. – Review by Ross Stapleton.

 Australian Post issued Rock Posters The Stamps, poster advertising a LaTrobe University Union night in 1979 shows Angels singer Doc Neeson from the back with Sports, Paul Kelly on 12 September 2006.
 Leanne Kingwell recorded ‘Be With You’ was released on 13 November 2006.

-Sixth compilation Wasted Sleepless Night – Definitive Greatest Hits was released on 2 June 2007 with Liberation Music.
+Sixth compilation Wasted Sleepless Night – Definitive Greatest Hits, on 02 June 2007 with Liberation Music.
 Featuring 20 classic songs from one of the hardest working bands in Australian music history.
 DVD is a collection, featuring 39 of the band’s classic clips all on one.
-The DVD includes never before released footage of The Angels at The Melbourne Music Show in 1988, and a number of tracks recorded live for ABC’s Studio 22 in 1999.
+The DVD includes never before released footage of The Angels at The Melbourne Music Show in 1988, and several tracks recorded live for ABC’s Studio 22 in 1999.

 Doc Neeson performed part of the Tour de Force of Iraq, Afghanistan and Kuwait, supporting the Australian Troops.
 Major General Mark Evans, the Commander of Australian forces in the Middle East, presents Doc Neeson with two medals recognising his previous service in the Australian Army on 30 October 2007.

-The Angels decided to reform the original line-up of Doc Neeson, John Brewster, Rick Brewster, Chris Bailey and Graham “Buzz” Bidstrup on 18 April 2008.
+The Angels decided to reform the original line-up featuring Doc Neeson (Lead Vocals), John Brewster (Rhythm Guitar, Harmonica, Backing Vocals), Rick Brewster (Lead Guitar, Backing Vocals), Chris Bailey (Bass, Backing Vocals) and Graham “Buzz” Bidstrup (Drums, Backing Vocals) on 18 April 2008.

 – Chris Bailey was a member of The Stetsons, Jimmy Barnes Band, Duffhead, Dave Steel Band.